 In narcolepsy, nightmares are experienced during long REM periods which occur immediately upon falling asleep.

 PTSD and Nightmares

-PTSD, or Post-Traumatic Stress Disorder, is a condition that some people develop after being exposed to a severely threatening traumatic experiences.
+PTSD, or Post-Traumatic Stress Disorder, is a condition that some people develop after being exposed to a severely threatening traumatic experience.

 Indeed, the main way to distinguish PTSD-related nightmares from Nightmare Disorder is in the reliving of the actual traumatic memories which triggered the PTSD within nightmares.

-Regular nightmares are usually not episodic and are rarely corresponds to actual events in the dreamer’s waking life.
+Regular nightmares are usually not episodic and rarely correspond to actual events in the dreamer’s waking life.

 Also, while regular nightmares occur mostly during the second half of the night when REM sleep predominates, PTSD nightmares can also occur during sleep stages 1 and 2.